torodean/MIA/bin/utils/README.md

   Contains utility functions and algorithms related to data encryption, decryption, encoding, and cryptographic operations.
 Intended to support secure data handling and protection mechanisms within the application.

 - **ml/**
   Contains utilities, models, and components related to machine learning, artificial intelligence, and neural networks.
-Intended to support the development and integration of intelligent behaviors and predictive systems within the application.
+Intended to support the development and integration of intelligent behaviors and predictive systems within the application. "ml" is short for "machine-learning".